Sports MassageS

 What is sports massage?

-Sports Massage was developed to help athletes prepare their bodies for physical performance to perform well during training and to recover after a sporting event.
-The main goal of treatment is prevention and to heal injuries of the muscles and tendons.
+Sports Massage was originally developed to help athletes prepare their bodies for physical performance, to perform well during training and to recover after a sporting event.
 However, sports massage is also beneficial for anyone with injuries, chronic pain or a restricted range of movement.
+The main goals of treatment is prevention and healing of injuries to the muscles and tendons.

 What type of sports massage is right for you?